sawickiap/WinFontRender/README.md

 **Error handling** is very simple.
 It doesn't use C++ exceptions.
 The only function that can fail is `CFont::Init`.
 It just returns `bool`.

-**Performance** of vertex generation should be quite good, suitable for calling every frame. `CFont::FLAG_WRAP_SINGLE_LINE` is the fastest mode. `CFont::FLAG_VMIDDLE` and `CFont::FLAG_VBOTTOM` are slow.
+**Performance** of vertex generation should be quite good, suitable for calling every frame. `CFont::FLAG_WRAP_SINGLE_LINE` is the fastest mode, and so are the functions with "SingleLine" in their names. `CFont::FLAG_VMIDDLE` and `CFont::FLAG_VBOTTOM` are slow.

-**Thread safety** is ensured because there is no unexpected global state.
+**Thread safety** is ensured as there is no unexpected global state.
 Different objects of `CFont` class can be created by different threads and used simultaneously.
 Calling `const` methods of a single `CFont` object from different threads simultaneously is also safe.